cs4241-21a/a3-persistence/README.markdown

 - body-parser: Helps parse json within requests.
 Even though it depreciated and already part of express, the professor did allow the use of this middleware.
 - server-favicon: Helps serve the favicon as to avoid processing any other middleware for a simple favicon request.
+- checkDBConnection: A custom made middleware that does a simple check to see if the database is there.
 - cookie-session:
 - passport (for oauth):

 After that, I needed to implement the MongoDB system.
+This was a challenging process to get done, as I had a few asynchronous issues, but I resolved them in the end.

 With that solved, I needed to create a username/password system.